GhostTalker/RebootMadDevice/README.md

 - usable with snmp
 - usable with gpio
 - relay mode NC or NO
-```
-#### Whats new:
-```
-- Restart Script for mapper software
-- Add waittime for force reboots
-- Add support to restart mapper software instead of reboot
-- Flygon support
-- based on Flygon database
-- client architecture
+- ADB reboot optional
 - timeout can be configured in config.ini
 - next reboot of a device only after defined timeframe
+- IP ban check for PTC
 - Discord Webhook support (without discord_webhook dependency)
 - devided requirements in two parts (general and raspi)
-- ADB reboot optional
+- client architecture
+- Add waittime for force reboots
+- Add support to restart mapper software instead of reboot
-- manual reboot script for testing
+- manual reboot script for testing (work in progress)
-- IP ban check for PTC
+- Restart for mapper software
+```
+#### Whats new:
+```
+- Flygon API support
+- Prometheus metrics
 ```
 ## License
 See the [LICENSE](https://github.com/GhostTalker/RebootMadDevice/blob/master/LICENSE.md) file for license rights and limitations (MIT).